abowery/cgfi_download/README.md

 This code downloads the metadata from the DAFNI CLI service, it uses this to populate a database.
 This enables a basic webservice to query the metadata and allow the downloading of the datasets hosted by the DAFNI service without authentication.
 This work was done for the CGFI project (July 2024)

-To run the webservice, install the dafni-cli and flask pip libraries:
+To run the webservice, install the dafni-cli, flask and pexpect pip libraries:

 <b>pip3 install dafni-cli flask pexpect</b>